Ketamine-Assisted Psychedelic Therapy™ Training

 What is unique about this training?

 The Center for Medicinal Mindfulness provides academic, clinical, practical, and experiential training.
 Qualifying trainees will have the opportunity to participate in ketamine sessions and provide hands-on experience.
 This training provides you with an opportunity to learn clinical protocols and procedures as well as the opportunity to practice providing ketamine sessions in a clinical and therapeutic setting with medical oversight.
-Over the course of this in-depth six day training, you will learn directly from the medicine itself, as well as explore the practical knowledge of working with this incredible medicine.
+Over the course of this in-depth five day training, you will learn directly from the medicine itself, as well as explore the practical knowledge of working with this incredible medicine.

 Dr. Alyse Power, MD is a Board Certified Family Medicine Physician from Austin, TX and is the Medical Director of the Center for Medicinal Mindfulness, as well as the Owner and Medical Director of Holos Health, where she provides medical cannabis and CBD evaluations.
 She completed medical school at Texas Tech University Health Sciences Center School of Medicine and Family Medicine Residency in Anchorage, Alaska.
 Dr. Power has received extensive training in Ketamine-Assisted Psychotherapy with Dr. Philip Wolfson of the prestigious Ketamine Training Center and with Dr. Naveen Thomas of the Center for Medicinal Mindfulness.
 Alyse is passionate about providing safe, legal and ethical medical oversight for clients experiencing transformational healing through psychedelic therapy.

 Licensed Practical Nurse, End of Life Doula & Psychedelic Guide